PURE Glycine Powder

 - 100% pure glycine powder – no additives, vegan and gluten-free

-- Functional amino acid – serves as a building block of collagen proteins
+- Functional amino acid – serves as a building block for collagen proteins

-- Pleasantly sweet taste – ideal as a natural sugar substitute for drinks and food
+- Pleasantly sweet taste – ideal as a natural sugar substitute for drinks and foods

 - No additives whatsoever